Kishwer Falkner, Baroness Falkner of Margravine

-Kishwer Falkner, Baroness Falkner of Margravine (' Khan; born 9 March 1955) is a British politician and life peer who is a non-aligned member of the House of Lords.
-She was the Chairman of the EU Financial Affairs Sub-Committee in the House of Lords from 2015 to 2019.
+Kishwer Falkner, Baroness Falkner of Margravine (' Khan; born 9 March 1955) is a British politician.
+She was appointed a life peer in 2004, initially sitting as a Liberal Democrat but latterly as a cross-bencher.
+She served the House of Lords on many committees, including as its Chairman of the European Union Financial Affairs Sub-Committee from 2015 to 2019.
+From December 2020 to December 2025 she chaired the Equality and Human Rights Commission (EHRC).

-In December 2020, she became chair of the Equality and Human Rights Commission (EHRC).
-Her appointment led to criticism both from her predecessor and staff members who said EHRC had become politicised and transphobic during her tenure.
-Other people have said that she is reversing the "politicising" of her predecessor.

 Early life and education

 Kishwer Falkner was born in Pakistan to a Muslim family who had left India at Partition.
-She was educated at St Joseph's Convent School, Karachi, an all-girls private Catholic school in Karachi.
-After living and working in the Middle East, Italy, France and Germany, she moved to the UK in the late 1970s.
+She was educated at St Joseph's Convent School, an all-girls private Catholic school in Karachi.
+After living and working in the Middle East, she moved to the UK in 1976.
 She studied international relations at the London School of Economics, graduating with a Bachelor of Science (BSc) degree in 1992.
 She also has a Master of Arts (MA) degree in international relations and European studies from the University of Kent.

 Career

-Falkner worked for the Liberal Democrats in the House of Commons and party headquarters including as Director of International Affairs and Director of Policy.
-She also worked at the Commonwealth Secretariat and as Chief Executive of Student Partnerships Worldwide.
-In February 2008 she was appointed as the inaugural chancellor of The University of Northampton.
+Falkner worked in France and the United States before deciding to move back to the United Kingdom.
+She worked for the Liberal Democrats, including in senior policy positions, and at the Commonwealth Secretariat, on the broader issues of globalisation, democracy and development.
+She was Chief Executive 2003–2004 of Student Partnerships Worldwide (now Restless Development), a charity working with young people in some of the poorest parts of Africa and Asia.
+In February 2008, she was appointed as the inaugural chancellor of The University of Northampton.

-In 2018 she was appointed a member of the Bank of England's Enforcement Decision Making Committee.
-As of 2019 she was also an honorary associate of the National Secular Society.
+In 2018, she was appointed an inaugural member of the Bank of England's Enforcement Decision Making Committee.
+As of 2019, she was an honorary associate of the National Secular Society.
+She served the British Library Advisory Council from 2015 to 2020.

 Political career

-She joined the Liberal Democrats in the mid-1980s and worked for the party in several posts till 1999.
-Falkner contested Kensington and Chelsea in the 2001 General Election and was on the Liberal Democrats list for London in the 2004 European elections.

-Falkner was the Liberal Democrats' Director of International and European Affairs for several years, co-authoring much of the Party's policy on the European Union, and coordinating a joint response for European Liberals on issues related to Europe's structures and place in the world.
-Falkner also worked for the Commonwealth Secretariat, where she continued to work on the broader issues of globalisation, democracy and development.
-In 2003–04, Falkner was chief executive of a charity working with young people in some of the poorest parts of Africa and Asia.
+Falkner joined the Liberal Democrats in the mid-1980s and worked at the party's headquarters throughout the 1990s, shaping policy.
+She served as the LibDem's director of international affairs (1993–99) and director of policy (1997–99), when she co-authored much of the party's policy on the European Union, and coordinated a joint response for European Liberals on issues related to Europe's structures and place in the world.
+She contested Kensington and Chelsea in the 2001 General Election and was on their list for London in the 2004 European elections.

-On 2 June 2004, Falkner was ennobled as a life peer.
+On 2 June 2004, Falkner was created a life peer, i.e. was appointed to the upper chamber of the British Parliament.
 From 2 June 2004 to 24 July 2019, she sat in the House of Lords as a Liberal Democrat peer.
 Then, from July 2019 to September 2020, she sat as a non-affiliated peer.
 Since 3 September 2020, she has sat as a crossbencher.